February 10, 2018 2:40 pm

-March 5th: Scrub withdraws back into the breezeblock and stone to ruminate on what was, and what will be, and ready its return at an unknown time, in another landscape, to sing another song.
+March 5th: Scrub withdraws back into the breezeblock and stone to ruminate on what was, what will be, and ready its return at an unknown time, in another landscape, to sing another song.

 Scrub Transmission; Miles Platting: 16th February – 5th March

 A selection of images from the installation site, some taken by me, some by visitors, across various dates and weather conditions during active transmission 16th February – 5th March.

 ‘life should be full of strangeness; like a rich painting’